 In 1962, the City of Vienna (as administrator of the Endowement) agrees to a restitution settlement with the City of Vienna (it its role as aryanization profiteer).

 At least from 1963 onwards there is no independent Rothschild Hospital on Rosenhügel.
-Far more: the City of Vienna uses the facilities on Rosenhügel to run an own municipal clinic, without – as far as we can tell – paying any lease to the Rothschild Endowmet.
+Far more: the City of Vienna uses the facilities on Rosenhügel to run its own municipal clinic, without – as far as we can tell – paying any lease to the Rothschild Endowment.

 Second property sale at the expense of the Endowment

-Sale of the “Maria-Theresien-Schlössel” in Vienna’s 19th district by the City of Vienna (acting as administrator of the Endowment) is made to the City of Vienna at a price significantly under market-value.
+Sale of the “Maria-Theresien-Schlössel” in Vienna’s 19th district by the City of Vienna (acting as administrator of the Endowment) is made to the City of Vienna (acting on its own behalf) at a price significantly under market value.

 The City of Vienna as Ultimate Beneficiary: The Beginning of the End of the Rothschild Endowment?